tianyuchen07/melon/README.md

 used the discord.js module and discord API to develop an application including JSON privacy settings, customizable server functionality, easy deployment interface, and 24/7 uptime through raspberry pi.
+* discontinued, and no longer functional due to discord.js updates